ruoyus/ruoyus.github.io/_pages/about.md

 My recent interests include **theory and algorthms of large foundation models**, generative AI, learning-assisted optimization, neural-net compression, landscape of neural-nets and Adam.
 Some representitave results:
-(a) LLM Training:
-  --We explained why Adam converges faster than SGD on Transformers but not CNNs, using Hessian structure.
-  --We provide a theoretical analysis why Hessian of neural nets exhibit nearly block diagonal structure, a fundamental property of neural nets.
---I have written a survey "optimization for deep learning: an overview";
+(a) LLM Training.
+We explained why Adam converges faster than SGD on Transformers but not CNNs, using Hessian structure.
+We provide a theoretical analysis why Hessian of neural nets exhibit nearly block diagonal structure, a fundamental property of neural nets.
+I have written a survey "optimization for deep learning: an overview";
 (b) We provided one of the first geometrical analysis for non-convex matrix completion (paper in FOCS).
 (c) We provided the convergence proof of un-modified Adam, which is probably the most popular algorithm in deep learning.